abrar2030/Flowlet/kubernetes/README.md

 - `README.md`: Provides an overview of the Kubernetes Manifests.
 - `backend-deployment.yaml`: Defines the Kubernetes `Deployment` for the Flowlet backend service.
 This manifest specifies the container image, replica count, resource requests/limits, and environment variables for the backend application.
 - `backend-service.yaml`: Defines the Kubernetes `Service` for the Flowlet backend.
 This service provides a stable network endpoint for the backend pods, enabling other services or the ingress controller to communicate with it.
-- `frontend-deployment.yaml`: Defines the Kubernetes `Deployment` for the Flowlet frontend service.
+- `web-frontend-deployment.yaml`: Defines the Kubernetes `Deployment` for the Flowlet web-frontend service.
-- `frontend-service.yaml`: Defines the Kubernetes `Service` for the Flowlet frontend.
+- `web-frontend-service.yaml`: Defines the Kubernetes `Service` for the Flowlet web-frontend.
 - `ingress.yaml`: Defines the Kubernetes `Ingress` resource, which manages external access to the services in the cluster, typically providing HTTP/HTTPS routing and load balancing.

 **Financial Industry Relevance:**